potatoqualitee/SPReplicator/README.md

 ## Command summaries

-In the screenshots and examples below, I'll be connecting to my SharePoint 2016 server, aptly named `https://sharepoint2016`.
+In the examples below, I'll be connecting to my SharePoint 2016 server, aptly named `https://sharepoint2016`.

 ## Connect-SPRSite
 Creates a reusable SharePoint Client Context object that lets you use and manage the site collection in Windows PowerShell.